Alternative Therapies For Bipolar Disorder

 How do you treat bipolar disorder?

-As with many psychiatric disorders, the primary modalities used to treat bipolar disorder are prescription medications and psychotherapy.
+The primary modalities used to treat bipolar disorder are prescription medications and psychotherapy.
 Mood stabilizers and antipsychotics are the most common types of medication prescribed for bipolar disorder.
-Antidepressants may also be used to address depressive symptoms, though they can cause or worsen symptoms of mania.
+Antidepressants may also be used to address depressive symptoms, though they can cause or worsen symptoms of mania for some people.
 Always consult with a healthcare professional prior to starting or stopping any medication.

 Psychotherapy can help an individual learn more about bipolar disorder, address the condition’s emotional challenges, and develop coping mechanisms for depressive and manic symptoms.
-A therapist can also help someone with bipolar disorder incorporate complementary therapies or alternative treatments, which we’ll discuss below, into their care plan.
+Commonly utilized forms of psychotherapy for bipolar disorder are cognitive-behavioral therapy (CBT), interpersonal and social rhythm therapy, and dialectical behavior therapy (DBT).
+Through cognitive-behavioral therapy, for example, participants can identify the negative thoughts that may be causing or exacerbating certain symptoms of bipolar disorder.
+A professional administering cognitive-behavioral therapy (or other modalities) can also help people with bipolar disorder incorporate complementary therapies or alternative treatments into their care plan.

 Alternative therapy options for bipolar disorder